Monday, July 30th is World Day Against Trafficking in Persons - a cause that is dear to our hearts.

 This timeless collection of dresses, skirts, tees, and girl's apparel empowers women in Nepal who are rescued from sex trafficking to reach economic independence.
 Elegantees offers survivors valuable career skills and a sustainable income to support their families and begin anew.
 Each handcrafted piece is beautifully-designed and reflects the detail and skill of its artisan maker.
 Check out their Nora dresses for some classic elegance this summer!

 These whimsical earrings and necklaces restore hope to exploited women in Asia who are building a brighter future for themselves and their families.
 Working with over 130 women, Starfish Project provides survivors with valuable tools and skills to establish their independence and launch into meaningful careers.
 Every Starfish Project purchase helps restore hope and supports survivors with heathcare, shelter, counseling, and education grants.

 Through living wages and holistic care, Trades of Hope empowers survivors in Asia, Haiti, Pakistan, and the U.S. to escape poverty and support their families with a renewed sense of value and purpose.
 Their impressive collection of handmade jewelry, handbags, and home accessories are crafted with attention and detail.
 We are inspired by their teardrop-shaped Aspire earring set, handmade by women who are being rescued from brothels in Asia and rehabilitated.

 Every purchase we make has the power to make a positive impact on people around the world.
 We know this list is only the beginning... there are so many more social enterprises out there fighting to end human trafficking.
-You can also change a life with a CRS Human Trafficking Candle, which supports the work of CRS to help put an end to modern slavery.

 Which survivor-made product or brand inspires you to give back?
 Let us know in the comments below!